 Research Central Florida weather patterns.
 Summers are hot, muggy and often stormy.
 Hurricane season occurs in late summer through early fall.
 Winters can be warm enough for swimming…but also cold enough for coats, hats and gloves.
 For me, early spring is ideal.
 It’s starting to get nice and warm in late March…and most kids are still in school then…which means they won’t be in the parks with their families. ;o)

 One last consideration I’ll mention is special events.
 Is there a particular festival, holiday, tournament or race that you wish to experience at Walt Disney World?
 Epcot’s Flower & Garden Festival is held in spring, Food & Wine in fall.
 Holiday parties at the Magic Kingdom run from September through December.
 Numerous races and other sporting events happen pretty much year-round.
-There’s always something going on at the Happiest Place on Earth.
+There’s always something going on at the Most Magical Place on Earth.

 So…the best time of year to go to Walt Disney World?
 That’s for you to decide.
 If you address each of the above factors, you should be able to pinpoint your perfect vacation window.
 And now that you know when you’re going…you can start your countdown to fun!